The Importance of Customer Surveys

 When it comes to learning about a company’s client base, there is rarely anything more effective than a customer satisfaction survey.
 For decades, these surveys have given customers a chance to voice their concerns and sing the praises of the industries with which they deal.
 Very few argue against the efficacy of these mini-quizzes, acknowledging the surveys as a landmark tool toward open communication with the consumer and even the key to predicting consumer behavior and feelings.
-What has come into question, however, is the best way to get solid responses to the quizzes and questions put forth.
+What has come into question, however, is the best way to get solid responses to the surveys and questions put forth.

-The most commonly used methods of surveying clients involve contacting the customer via letter, phone, or e-mail.
+The most commonly used methods of surveying clients involve contacting the customer via letter, telephone, or email.
 Other methods that are used – at a considerably larger expense – include face-to-face interviews and focus groups.
-Each of these methods has advantages and disadvantages that deserve discussion before embarking on a program of customer evaluation.
+Each of these methods has advantages and disadvantages.

 Focus groups and face-to-face interviews can be incredibly cost-prohibitive, not to mention the amount of time necessary to gather the information from those surveyed.

 Telephone surveys offer the advantages of face-to-face interviews and focus groups without the added cost of sending those doing the surveying out to the premises.
 It is not, however, the most cost-effective method available, and it doesn’t gather any more responses than face-to-face interviewing.

-Mailing surveys out in letter formats, or handing them to customers as they leave the premises, offers a myriad of advantages over the more time-consuming face-to-face and phone surveys.
+Mailing surveys out in letter formats, or handing them to customers as they leave the premises, offers advantages over the more time-consuming face-to-face and phone surveys.
 One of the chief benefits to paper surveys is allowing those being surveyed the chance to think about their answers in their own time.

-In direct contrast to the earlier methods, paper surveys allow for vast numbers of surveys to be sent out at once, and though the percentage of those surveys coming back may be smaller than in face-to-face interviews, because of the large number going out, the actual responses coming back in can be significantly higher.
+In direct contrast to the earlier methods, paper surveys allow for large numbers of surveys to be sent out at once, and though the percentage of those surveys coming back may be smaller than in face-to-face or telephone interviews, because of the large number going out, the actual responses coming back in can be significantly higher.